brocoli/wednesday-night/README.md

 ----
 ## Instructions for Windows only

-Alternatively, you should be able to run the wednesday-night.exe executable out of the box.
+Alternatively, you can just extract the windows-wednesday-night.zip file somewhere in your computer, and then run the wednesday-night.exe executable!